input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/form_template_elements/multi_line_text_entry_markdown_list.md

 # Form Template Element - Multi Line Text Entry [Markdown][CommonMark] List

-UI - A Growable List of [markdown][CommonMark] formatted text fields.
+## Functional Behavior

+A growable list of multi line text entry field, with [Markdown][CommonMark] format.
+Each entry:

-Each entry is a multiline [markdown][CommonMark] formatted string.
+* is a multiline [markdown][CommonMark] formatted string.
-[Markdown][CommonMark] Formatting, line breaks, or special characters are allowed.
+* supports [Markdown][CommonMark] Formatting, line breaks, or special characters.
-Add multiple text entries.
-Each entry should be unique.
+* *MUST* be unique.
+* *MUST* be a `multiLineTextEntryMarkdown` type Form element and can be parameterized in the same way as that Element type.

+## Visual Representation

+Preferably, A minimum of one (and maximum of `maxItems`) rich text entry boxes are presented.

+The user can complete the entry as they would a single multi line text entry field.
+They may choose to add another multiline text entry to the list, or remove an existing one.
+The values they enter are encoded in the order they appear on screen, in the order they appear in the array.

+The Items should appear and be parameterizable in the same way the base `multiLineTextEntryMarkdown` type Form element can be.

 ## Parent Elements